TEF

 Section 8 Company✓ EligibleTEF is incorporated as a Section 8 company under the Companies Act 2013

-Schedule VII Alignment✓ EligibleTEF's activities align with Schedule VII — promotion of education, governance, and livelihood enhancement
+Schedule VII Alignment✓ EligibleTEF's activities align with Schedule VII — covering education, research, governance, and livelihood enhancement

 CSR-1 RegistrationIn ProcessCSR-1 registration on MCA CSR portal — required before receiving CSR contributions